Documentation

 Basic Information

-A details description of the measure can be provided so that other users with the ability to view and edit this measure can understand more about the measure.
+• Description.
+You can provide details of the measure so that other users with the ability to view and edit this measure can understand more about it.

 Measure

-This is the frequency that the measure will take a data sample.
+• Frequency.
+This is how often the measure will take a data sample.
 The options are:

 • DAILY